Academy ›

 - You must notify affected individuals as soon as practicable.

-- You must notify the OAIC (Office of the Australian Information Commissioner).
+- You must notify the privacy regulator .

 - You must take reasonable steps to remediate (password resets, credit monitoring offers, etc.).